Skip to Main Content

 Introducing: Founder's Framework

 We’re excited to introduce "Founder's Framework," our new content hub dedicated to teaching, empowering, and supporting business founders.
-Tune in for Mark’s thoughts on the importance of small and mid-sized businesses in a healthy society and the unique challenges founders face.
-The episode highlights frameworks' critical role in maintaining a company's vision and values over time, ensuring long-term success and satisfaction.
+Tune in for Mark’s thoughts on the importance of small and midsize businesses in a healthy society and the unique challenges founders face.
+The episode highlights frameworks' critical role in maintaining a company's vision and Core Values over time, ensuring long-term success and satisfaction.

 Audio Only